 At the time of its public release, this new DoD standard was made clear that requirements from the CMMC for primes may be included in RFPs in 2020.
-These initial RFPs could contain language specifically around cyber threats in missile defense, nuclear modernization, and small business focused programs.
-There is projected to be a five year CMMC rollout period, but Prime contractors are expected to get their houses in order for 2020 CMMC requirements and RFPs.
+These initial RFPs could contain language specifically around cyber threats in missile defense, nuclear modernization, and small business-focused programs.
+There is projected to be a five-year CMMC rollout period, but Prime contractors are expected to get their houses for 2020 CMMC requirements and RFPs.

-The new set of requirements involve a net-new certification process that is based on review by third-party CMMC certifiers focused on assessing organizations against these cybersecurity requirements.
-Upon rollout, RFPs will include a "go/no-go" decision based on whether the contractor meets the necessary level of CMMC certification at the time of award.
+The new set of requirements involves a net-new certification process that is based on a review by the Certified Third-Party Assessment Organization (C3PAO) focused on assessing organizations against these cybersecurity requirements.
+Upon rollout, RFPs will include a "go/no-go" decision based on whether the contractor meets the level required for CMMC certification at the time of the award.
 With these strict requirements, it’s imperative that Prime contractors and their DoD subcontractors prepare for CMMC certification in 2020.

-Prime contractors are expected to support their supply chain in CMMC rollout
+Prime contractors are expected to support their supply chain in the CMMC rollout

 At the end of last year, the Department of Defense (DoD) Under Secretary for Defense Acquisition and Sustainment Ellen Lord stated that cybersecurity vulnerabilities in the defense industrial base are most common six to seven levels down from prime defense contractors, hiding in their extensive supply chains.